samsuh/2025-learnings/README.md

 then `docker run -p 8080:80 <img_id>` then open browser to localhost:8080 to view the site running from the nginx container

 -> next step would be to host these containers on cloud servers

+CI/CD workflow
+- Create github repo for the project
+- Set up github actions: triggers (when to run) > jobs (what to do) > steps (how to do it) > actions (reusable units of code)
+- Set up aws. elastic beanstalk good for running a single container.
+Change it for multi-container deployments later.